St Émilion au Chocolat

 A very simple and insanely good chocolate dessert, this is my variation of the inspirational Elizabeth David, whose books, many decades later, are never less than an joy to read.
 Essentially this is a top-notch chocolate mousse that is indulgent yet light textured; this might well be a retro dessert but, quite frankly, when something is this good it matters not one jot!

-The more rustic macaroons are used in this recipe for the base (rather than the more delicate macarons) and they get shamelessly soaked in brandy.
+The more rustic macaroons can be used in this recipe for the base and they get shamelessly soaked in brandy.
 Macaroons are very easy to make and while they don’t have the sophistication of the French macarons, they are, nonetheless, lovely sweet treats.

-I prefer the macaroons to be lightly crushed into smallish pieces for the base: neither too fine nor too chunky.
+I prefer the biscuits to be lightly broken up into smallish pieces for the base: neither too fine nor too chunky.
 They soak up the brandy, giving the most thrilling sweet, nutty flavour with the gorgeous heat of the alcohol.

 Assembling